exercism/ruby/exercises/concept/boutique-inventory/.docs/instructions.md

 ]
 ```

-## 1. Return a list of the names of the items in stock
+## 1. Return a list of the names of the items in the inventory

-Implement `BoutiqueInventory.item_names` which should return a list of the item names, ordered alphabetically.
+Implement `BoutiqueInventory.item_names`, which should return a list of the item names, ordered alphabetically.

 ```ruby
 BoutiqueInventory.new([